avjolsakaj/C-sharp-Zero-2-Hero/en/module-01-variables, input, output/assets/Module 1 ReadMe.md

-# Module 1 — Variables & Input/Output (Student Version)
+# Module 1 — Variables & Input/Output

 Welcome back!
 Today we’ll learn how to store data in variables and get input from the user.